bahtiyartan/troia/docs/93MobileToolkit.rst

 ::

-	MobileToolkitRestURL = {your_web_client_url}/rest/stateless/v1/?profile={profile_name_here}
+	MobileToolkitRestURL = {your_webclient_url}/rest/stateless/v1/?profile={profile_name}

-In this syntax "{your_web_client_url}" URL must be accessible from any network environment that Mobile Toolkit is used on.
-And given profile ( {profile_name_here} ) name must be defined in your client-profiles.cfg file in your web client.
+In this syntax "{your_webclient_url}" URL must be accessible from any network environment that Mobile Toolkit is used on.
+And given profile ( {profile_name} ) name must be defined in your client-profiles.cfg file in your web client.
 Please be sure that given profile contains Application Server or Load Balancer addresss correctly.